LanceDeSouza/Assignment-1-Code/README.md

 In part 2 added CSS styling.
   During this phase I added alot more images and as well as a nother webpage the adoption page.
+  During this part I also added comments to my CSS and HTML.

 In part 3 I added functionality using Java Scrtipt.
    Using JavaScripts I added validation rules to all of my form.
    I also added features to my donation page, for example a tracker which tracks the amount of money which has bee donated as well as a feature which allows the user to print a reciept after donting.
+   I further included on my comments including new ones that I added for all the JavaScript.